dev-onejun/CSE-5311/papers/review.md

     return mid
 ```

+**$K$-th Smallest Element Problem**

 **Quick Select Algorithm** is the other variation of the quick sort algorithm that aims to find the kth smallest element in an unsorted array.
-The situation, called **the kth smallest element problem** or **the linear selection problem**, has four approaches: **1.
-Sort the array using the merge(quick) sort**.
-The kth smallest element can be found in $O(n \log n)$ time complexity with constant access time. **2.
-Find the smallest element in each iteration**.
+The situation, called **the kth smallest element problem** or **the linear selection problem**, has four approaches: **(1) Sort the array using the merge(quick) sort**.
+The kth smallest element can be found in $O(n \log n)$ time complexity with constant access time. **(2) Find the smallest element in each iteration**.
 In order to find the smallest element in the array, $O(n)$ time complexity is required.
-The approach repeats the process k times to find the kth smallest element so that the approach is efficient only when k is small. **3.
-Quick Select Algorithm** works by selecting a pivot, partitioning the array, and then determining if the kth smallest element is in the left, right partition, or the pivot itself, repeating the process until finding the kth smallest element rather than sorting the entire array.
-This approach has a $O(n)$ time complexity in the best and average cases better than the O(n \log n) time complexity of the merge sort algorithm.
+The approach repeats the process k times to find the kth smallest element so that the approach is efficient only when k is small.
+As a result, $O(n \cdot k)$ is required. **(3) Quick Select Algorithm** works by selecting a pivot, partitioning the array, and then determining if the kth smallest element is in the left, right partition, or the pivot itself, repeating the process until finding the kth smallest element rather than sorting the entire array.
+This approach has a $O(n)$ time complexity in the best and average cases better than the $O(n \log n)$ time complexity of the merge sort algorithm.
 However, similar to the quick sort algorithm, the quick select algorithm has a $O(n^2)$ time complexity in the worst case when the pivot is consistently the smallest or largest element in the sorted array.
 (Since the problem is in the situation where the array is unsorted, the worst-case scenario is less likely to occur.)

 ```python
 def quick_select(arr, low, high, k):